WatchOutNewsAgency/wona.github.com/_posts/2024-03-24-ncc-nss-nso.md

 1. Ankit Dhaka, General Secretary (Sports Affairs) for NSO:
     While we acknowledge our demands on their time, students haven't dedicated sufficient time to these activities.
 Only a handful of sports, such as hockey, receive adequate time allocation by students.
-    When questioned about why certain sports required more time, he responded, "It's part of the curriculum, so we have the flexibility to manage it as we see fit."
+    *When questioned about why certain sports required more time, he responded*, "It's part of the curriculum, so we have the flexibility to manage it as we see fit."

 2. Professor Diptimayee Nayak, Faculty Advisor NSS, NCC:
-    When asked about a section of students who didn't join any of the three clubs in their first semester, Prof Nayak responded, “It’s the responsibility of students to join and also engage themselves actively in the activities of these clubs.
+    *When asked about a section of students who didn't join any of the three clubs in their first semester, Prof Nayak responded*, “It’s the responsibility of students to join and also engage themselves actively in the activities of these clubs.
 Many of the students would just want to enrol but would not like to take responsibility by being members of the group.”

 ## Verbatim with Professor Diptimayee Nayak, Faculty Advisor NSS and NCC